 Controls how many cone search queries are running at once.
 By making several queries to the service concurrently, the time it takes to fill in the whole table can be much quicker than making the query for the first row, waiting for the result, making the query for the second row, etc. The value here is approximately how many queries will be run at the same time.

-Increasing the value might make your multiple query run faster; or it might overload the server and make you unpopular with the service administrator, or result in your query taking longer abort terminate the operation; the whole multiple search fails ignore treat a failed query the same as one which returns zero rows retry N times try N times to get a non-fail result retry indefinitely keep trying for a non-fail result
+Increasing the value might make your multiple query run faster; or it might overload the server and make you unpopular with the service administrator, or result in your query taking longer or failing altogether, or both.
+The default value of 5 is probably reasonable, but experiment with adjusting it if you want.